Corps of Colonial Marines

 At the end of the War of 1812, as the British post in Florida was evacuated, the Corps' Florida detachment was paid off and disbanded.
 Although several men accompanied the British to Bermuda, which United States independence had elevated to an Imperial fortress colony, the majority continued to live in settlements around the fort the Corps had garrisoned.
 This legacy of a community of armed fugitive slaves with a substantial arsenal was unacceptable to the United States of America.
 After the Fort was destroyed in the Battle of Negro Fort of 1816, the former Marines joined the southward migration of Seminoles and African Americans escaping the American advance.
 Members of the Colonial Marine battalion who were deployed on the Atlantic coast withdrew from American territory.
 They continued in British service as garrison-in-residence at Bermuda until 1816, when the unit was disbanded and the ex-Marines resettled on Trinidad.

 First Corps

-Rear Admiral Sir Alexander Cochrane raised the first Corps of Colonial Marines in 1808 while commander-in-chief of British naval forces on the Leeward Islands station during the Napoleonic Wars.
-The British had captured the island of Marie Galante earlier that year, but the French governor of Guadeloupe attacked the island on hearing that illness had weakened its British garrison.
-Marie Galante slaves assisted the British when promised that they would not be returned to their proprietors; by this means, the island was preserved under British control until the arrival of three companies of the 1st West India Regiment.
+In 1808, British forces captured the French-held island of Marie-Galante as part of the Caribbean campaign of 1803–1810.
+However, the governor of Guadeloupe, Jean Augustin Ernouf, ordered an attack against the island after hearing that disease had weakened the British garrison there.
+Black slaves in Marie-Galante agreed to assist the British in exchange for their freedom, and the French attack was repulsed.
+Shortly afterwards, three companies of the 1st West India Regiment arrived at Marie-Galante to reinforce the British garrison.
+Upon hearing of the former slaves' service, Rear-admiral Sir Alexander Cochrane, the commander-in-chief of the Royal Navy's Leeward Islands Station, organised them into the first Corps of Colonial Marines in the same year.